jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 ABRicate
 ********

-* If you prefer to look for specific adaptative features in your genome, you can use |abricate|.
+* If you prefer to look for genes encoding for specific adaptive features in your genome, you can use |abricate|.

 * This tool allows the mass screening of contigs for antimicrobial resistance or virulence genes.